paulmsmith/cms-oauth-service/README.md

 **Application name**: Anything you want to call it.
 This won't effect functionality.

-**Homepage URL**: This *must* be the URL to your remix of this Glitch.
-Go to Show > In a New Window and grab the URL from there.
-You'll also use this in your NetlifyCMS config.yml
+**Homepage URL**: This *must* be the URL to your app.
+For example: https://my-cms-oauth.herokuapp.com.
+You'll also use this as `base_url` in your NetlifyCMS config.yml

 **Application description**: Anything you want.
 This won't effect functionality.